thephez/backup-readme/core/markdown/core-ref-transactions-special-transactions.md

 # QcTx

 *Added in protocol version 70213 of Dash Core as described by [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md)*

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Note
+>
-  "body": "This special transaction has no inputs and no outputs and thus also pays no fee", "title": "Note"
+> This special transaction has no inputs and no outputs and thus also pays no fee
-}
-[/block]

 The Quorum Commitment (QcTx) special transaction adds the best final commitment from a <<glossary:Long-Living Masternode Quorum>> (LLMQ) Distributed Key Generation (DKG) session to the chain.

 Since this special transaction pays no fees, it is mandatory by <<glossary:consensus rules>> to ensure that miners include it.
 Exactly one quorum commitment transaction MUST be included in every <<glossary:block>> while in the mining phase of the LLMQ process until a valid commitment is present in a block.